pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

       storageClassName: local-storage
 ```

 TiFlash supports mounting multiple Persistent Volumes (PVs).
-If you want to configure multiple PVs for TiFlash, configure various `resources` in `tiflash.storageClaims`, each `resources` with a separate `storage request` and `storageClassName`.
+If you want to configure multiple PVs for TiFlash, configure multiple `resources` in `tiflash.storageClaims`, each `resources` with a separate `storage request` and `storageClassName`.
 For example:

 ```yaml
   tiflash: